Matthew-Neba/CVAE-NeuralNetwork/README.md

 # Variational Autoencoder (VAE) & Conditional Variational Autoencoder (CVAE) in PyTorch

 A PyTorch implementation of Variational Autoencoders (VAE) and Conditional Variational Autoencoders (CVAE) for generating and reconstructing MNIST digits.
-This project explores generative modeling using deep learning, leveraging the reparameterization trick and probabilistic inference techniques.
+This project explores generative modeling using Deep Neural Networks, leveraging the reparameterization trick and probabilistic inference techniques.

 ## 📌 Features